orelbn/advent-of-code-2025/README.md

 - Input files are not included per [Advent of Code guidelines](https://adventofcode.com/2025/about)
 - Each solution expects an input file named `day-N.input.txt` in the same directory
-- I complete the problems myself, but use AI to optimize documentation, and explore possible improvements in code structure and efficiency.
+- I complete the problems myself, but use AI to optimize documentation and explore possible improvements in code structure and efficiency.
-- I DO NOT recommend copying this code for your own use in Advent of Code, but instead this can be used as a reference after you have completed the problems yourself, to explore alternative solutions.
+- I DO NOT recommend copying this code for your own use in Advent of Code, but instead, this can be used as a reference after you have completed the problems yourself.
 - If you have any recommendations, feel free to reach me on [LinkedIn](https://www.linkedin.com/in/orelbn/).

 ## Benchmarking